Watch: Rocket Lab's first launch since failed mission

-After several weather-related delays, Rocket Lab says it's set for its latest launch at 3.05pm today.
+After several weather-related delays, Rocket Lab's latest launch was successful, with lift-off at 3.05pm today.
+The second-stage and kick stage separated without problems, sending its payload toward its intended orbit.

-The lift-off, from Launch Complex 1 at Mahia, will be the company's 14th commercial flight and first since its failed July 5 mission.
+The lift-off, from Launch Complex 1 at Mahia, was the company's 14th commercial flight and first since its failed July 5 mission.

 Regulators gave the Kiwi-American company the green light to resume operations last month after the cause of failed flight - a single faulty electrical connection - was identified.

-Today's flight, "I Can't Believe It's Not Optical", is a dedicated mission for Capella Space, an information services company providing Earth observation data on demand, Rocket Lab says.
+Today's flight, "I Can't Believe It's Not Optical", was a dedicated mission for Capella Space, an information services company providing Earth observation data on demand, Rocket Lab says.

 Capella's payload, "Sequoia", is a single 100kg-class microsatellite which will be the first publicly-available satellite in the company's commercial Synthetic Aperture Radar (SAR) constellation.